8 Ways To Deliver Your Next Online or Offline Training Course

 The difference between coaching and mentoring is something I go into in much more detail in my online course ‘Mentoring in the Workplace’, but are both excellent ways to educate your learners and pass on your expertise.
 You can deliver your entire ‘course’ of development to your learners entirely one-on-one as a coaching program, or you could include coaching and/or mentoring as part of your training program.

-How could you add a coaching element to your courses?
+How could you add a coaching element to your courses, programs or offers?

 Method # 8: Blended Learning